Robust Empirical Bayes Confidence Intervals: Main results

 \subsection{Relative efficiency}

 The robust \ac{EBCI} in \Cref{eq:conditional_ci}, unlike the parametric \ac{EBCI} $\hat{\theta}_{i}\pm z_{1-\alpha/2}\sigma_{i}\sqrt{w_{EB, i}}$, does not rely on the normality assumption in \Cref{eq:hierarch_theta} for its validity.
-We now show that this robustness does not come at a high cost in terms of efficiency when in fact the normality assumption~\eqref{eq:hierarch_theta} holds: the inefficiency is small unless the signal-to-noise ratio $\mu_{2}/\sigma^{2}_{i}$ is very small.
+We now show that this robustness does not come at a high cost in terms of efficiency: if the normality assumption~\eqref{eq:hierarch_theta} in fact holds, the efficiency loss is limited unless the signal-to-noise ratio $\mu_{2}/\sigma^{2}_{i}$ is very small.

-There are two reasons for the inefficiency relative to this normal benchmark.
+There are two reasons for the inefficiency of the robust \ac{EBCI}.
 First, the robust \ac{EBCI} only makes use of the second and fourth moment of the conditional distribution of $\theta_{i}-X_{i}'\delta$, rather than its full distribution.
 Second, if we only have knowledge of these two moments, it is no longer optimal to center the \ac{EBCI} at the estimator $\hat{\theta}_{i}$: one may need to consider other, perhaps non-linear, shrinkage estimators, as we do below in \Cref{sec:general_shrinkage}.

 We decompose the sources of inefficiency by studying the relative length of the robust \ac{EBCI} relative to the \ac{EBCI} that picks the amount of shrinkage optimally.
-For the latter, we maintain assumption~\eqref{eq:moment_independence}, and consider a more general class of estimators $\tilde{\theta}(w_{i})=\mu_{1, i}+w_{i}(Y_{i}-\mu_{1, i})$: we impose the requirement that the shrinkage is linear for tractability, but allow the amount of shrinkage $w_{i}$ to be optimally determined.
+For the latter, we maintain assumption~\eqref{eq:moment_independence}, and consider a more general class of estimators $\tilde{\theta}(w_{i})=\mu_{1, i}+w_{i}(Y_{i}-\mu_{1, i})$.
+For tractability, we focus on fixed-length \acp{CI} based on linear shrinkage estimators, but allow the amount of shrinkage $w_{i}$ to be optimally determined.
 The normalized bias of $\tilde{\theta}(w_{i})$ is given by $b_{i}=(1/w_{i}-1)\varepsilon_{i}/\sigma_{i}$, which leads to the \ac{EBCI}